 Train

 Ninh Binh also has a modern railway station (Ga) with several trains each day heading south from Hanoi or North from Hue, Da Nang or Saigon itself.
-Booking is easy via the official Vietnam Rail site but you will need to pickup (and pay for) tickets at the starting Railway station the day prior to departure.
-You will need to show your passport and payment is usually only accepted in VND.
+Booking is easy via the official Vietnam Rail site.
+However you will need to pickup (and pay for) tickets at the starting Railway station the day prior to departure.
+You will also need to present your passport and they will only accept payment in VND.
 Be careful about third party sites, especially during peak holiday periods.

 Drive